 Seeing the rhubarb poke through the ground on a chilly day is always a good sign that the garden is awakening after the long winter.
 Technically rhubarb is a vegetable but we tend to treat it as being in the fruit category.

-In a couple of weeks the stalks will be big enough to cut.
+In June the stalks will be big enough to cut.
 Rinse the stalks thoroughly and then chop into pieces ready for cooking.
 If you wrap the stalks in a damp paper towel they will store in the fridge for up to one week.
 Mine never seem to make it to the fridge as they quickly get cooked into our favourite recipes.
 I also freeze lots of rhubarb for use in the winter months.
 Spread out the chopped pieces onto a cookie sheet and freeze, and then bag in recipe portions and store in the freezer.

 Last year I had a huge flower stalk that appeared on the rhubarb.
 Of course I had to let it grow so I could get photos of it.
 A bit of research told me that it wouldn’t affect the plant in any way and I still had an amazing harvest of rhubarb.